 All warehouses and factories need line marking to adhere to Health and Safety regulations, but there are other benefits to gained from line marking.
 From marking out bulk storage areas, painting forklift lanes and boundary markings, to directional arrows and speed signage, line marking helps improve safety and efficiency.

 There’s also the outside of the factory to consider.
-Car park marking can help keep employees and visitors safe in your car park.
+Parking bay marking can help keep employees and visitors safe in your car park.
 As with the inside of the building, the outside must also meet safety standards set by the Health and Safety Executive.

 Find out more about the different types of line marking services available.